 Montessori Practical Life Activities: Spooning and Sweeping WorkHe was so excited.
 We walked to the shelf together and I carefully removed the tray from the shelf and took it to a table.
 The tray was rectangular in shape and on it were two small blue bowls and a small ladle.
 One of the bowls was filled with large white kidney beans and Jordan told me that they look like his dog’s teeth.
 I sat down at the table and showed Jordan how to carefully spoon the beans from left to right until all of the beans had been transferred from one container to the other.

 It is so important that your take your time when presenting an activity because the child is absorbing everything you do and modeling the correct way to do a Montessori work is key!
 Once all of the beans had been transferred, I demonstrated how to spoon them back into the container where they were originally found.
-Jordan carefully watched me spoon the beans right to left, until all the beans were back in the bowl they were found.
+Jordan carefully watched me spoon the beans from right to left, until all the beans were back in the bowl where they were found.
 I then paused for a few seconds to admire my work, then looked at Jordan and asked him if he would like a turn.

-He wasted no time in sitting down and I asked him if he remembered what he should so when he finishes and he answered, “put my work back where I found it.”
+He wasted no time in sitting down.
+I asked him if he remembered what he should when he was finished and he answered, “put my work back where I found it.”
 I then stepped back so that Jordan could work with the activity independently.
 He was so careful and precise and if a bean dropped on the tray he promptly picked it up and placed it on his spoon.
 He must have emptied and filled both bowls at least eight times and even remembered to straighten the bowls and spoon when he was finished.
 The only glitch was when Jordan was putting his work away.
 I could see that he was distracted by two children at the snack table, and before I could remind him to use two strong hands for carrying his tray, he tilted it and the beans went EVERYWHERE!

 Ahhhh, the perfect Montessori opportunity for a lesson in sweeping.
-I showed Jordan where the broom and dustpan is kept and gave him a lesson on how to sweep up the beans.
+I showed Jordan where the broom and dustpan are kept and gave him a lesson on how to sweep up the beans.
 One of the older children asked if she could help and with a broom in hand, she and Jordan worked diligently to sweep up all of the beans … definitely a team effort!
-When all of the beans were placed back in the bowl, Jordan returned the tray to the shelf, but had forgotten where he found it so placed it on the art shelf.
+When all of the beans were placed back in the bowl, Jordan returned the tray to the shelf but had forgotten where he found it so placed it on the art shelf.
 I didn't notice right away, but when I did I helped him to find the correct spot and he told me that it was a lot of work sweeping up the bowl of “dog’s teeth!”
 I just smiled and said, “Yes, you worked very hard today spooning and sweeping the beans.”